 TGax Editor: Change the paragraphs below as follows (#CID 8145, 4846, 8130):

-Each broadcast TWT is uniquely identified by the <broadcast TWT ID, MAC address> tuple, where the broadcast TWT ID is the value of the Broadcast TWT ID subfield of a TWT parameter set from the TWT element that describes the broadcast TWT and the MAC address is one of the following:
+Each broadcast TWT is uniquely identified by the <broadcast TWT ID, MAC address> tuple, where the broadcast TWT ID is the value of the Broadcast TWT ID subfield of a TWT parameter set from the broadcast TWT element (Broadcast field is 1) that describes the broadcast TWT and the MAC address is the address of the TWT scheduling AP and is one of the following:

-The RA of the MMPDU that contains the TWT element if the TWT command value is Request, Suggest or DemandThe TA of the MMPDU that contains the TWT element if the TWT command value is Accept, Alternate or Dictate
+The RA of the MMPDU that contains the TWT element if the TWT command value is Suggest or Demand.
+A TWT scheduled STA may send the MMPDU that contains this TWT element to request joining the broadcast TWT(s) indicated in the TWT parameter set(s), in which case the Wake TBTT Negotiation subfield of the TWT element shall be 1.(#8145, 4846, 8130)

+The TA of the MMPDU that contains the TWT element if the TWT command value is Accept, or Alternate.
+A TWT scheduling AP may send the MMPDU that contain this broadcast TWT element either in response to a request for accepting and allocating the requested broadcast TWT(s) in which case the MMPDU is indidivually addressed, or may send broadcast MMPDUs to schedule the broadcast TWT(s) as defined in 27.7.3.3 (Rules for TWT scheduling AP).(#8145, 4846, 8130)

-When the TWT command value is Reject, the broadcast TWT is identified by the Broadcast TWT ID subfield and the TA of the MMPDU that contains the TWT element if the Wake TBTT Negotiation subfield is 0 and by the RA of the MPDU that contains the TWT element if the Wake TBTT Negotiation subfield is 1.27.7.3.3 Rules for TWT scheduling AP
+When the TWT command value is Reject, the broadcast TWT is identified by the Broadcast TWT ID subfield and the TA of the MMPDU that contains the broadcast TWT element if the Wake TBTT Negotiation subfield is 0 and by the RA of the MPDU that contains the TWT element if the Wake TBTT Negotiation subfield is 1.
+A STA may send this MMPDU to:

+Withdraw from the broadcast TWT(s) indicated in the TWT parameter set(s) of the TWT element if the STA is a TWT scheduled STA,

+To terminate the broadcast TWT(s) indicated in the TWT parameter set(s) of the TWT element if the STA is a TWT scheduled AP (see 27.7.3.3 (Rules for TWT scheduled AP)).(#8145, 4846, 8130)

+27.7.3.3 Rules for TWT scheduling AP

 TGax Editor: Remove the two paragraphs below as follows (#CID 8145, 8130):

-A TWT scheduled STA may include a TWT element with the Wake TBTT Negotiation subfield set to 1 in (Re)Association Request frames.

-A TWT scheduling STA AP may include a TWT element with the Broadcast subfield set to 1 in (Re)Association Response frames.
+(#8145, 8130)(#8145, 8130)